-Blood on Donald Trump's face during 'assassination' attempt * WorldNetDaily * by Joe Kovacs
+Blood on Donald Trump's face during assassination attempt * WorldNetDaily * by Joe Kovacs

 — WorldNetDaily (@worldnetdaily) July 14, 2024

-Trump, who initially said “Fight! ” as he pumped his fist after the shooting, posted a statement on his Truth Social page at 8:42 p.m., saying: “I want to thank The United States Secret Service, and all of Law Enforcement, for their rapid response on the shooting that just took place in Butler, Pennsylvania.
+Trump, who initially shouted “Fight! ” as he pumped his fist after the shooting, posted a statement on his Truth Social page at 8:42 p.m., saying: “I want to thank The United States Secret Service, and all of Law Enforcement, for their rapid response on the shooting that just took place in Butler, Pennsylvania.

 “Most importantly, I want to extend my condolences to the family of the person at the Rally who was killed, and also to the family of another person that was badly injured.
 It is incredible that such an act can take place in our Country.